netgamers-forum/discourse-restrict-edit-category/README.md

 ## Features

-- Hide the select interface when editing unless being member of the `staff` group
+- Hide the select interface when editing unless being member of the `staff` group and `category moderators` if in their category.
 - Select which Trust Level have access to the change category in editing mode, with staff always included

 ## Source / Credits